Bang1338/wordle-today/PREVIOUS.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "W"
+  Begins with the letter "Q"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "E"
+  Ends with the letter "T"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  The color/colour of snow or milk; the colour of light containing equal amounts of all visible wavelengths.
+  A bed covering consisting of two layers of fabric stitched together, with insulation between, often having a decorative design.
 </details>

 ## ANSWER